 If you’re not all partied out from the previous night’s festivities, there’s plenty more fun to be had today.
 Sydney’s biggest New Year’s Day party is Field Day, held in The Domain, with big-name bands and DJs from around the world.
 You can also dance the day away at the Watsons Bay Boutique Hotel’s annual bash.

 Icebergs Dining Room and Bar and Catalina Rose Bay host two of the most exclusive events – expect free-flowing champagne, minor celebrities and a hefty price tag.
-Or hop aboard the luxurious 42m Seadeck Sydney for a cruise around sunny Sydney Harbour with live entertainment and plenty of recovery cocktails.
+Or hop aboard a harbour cruise around sunny Sydney Harbour with live entertainment and plenty of recovery cocktails.

 A number of cafes, restaurants and bars stay open on New Year’s Day.
 For coffee and brunch, try Mayflower in Darlinghurst, Bourke Street Bakery in Surry Hills, Shuk in Bondi, Quick Brown Fox Eatery in Pyrmont or Black Star Pastry’s multiple locations.